seymaalan/data_wrangling/README.md

 ## Datasets
 I worked on three datasets:

-Enhanced twitter dataset: The dataset that I have worked on contains basic tweet data (tweet ID, timestamp, text, etc.) for all 5000+ of their tweets as they stood on August 1, 2017.
+-Enhanced twitter dataset: The dataset that I have worked on contains basic tweet data (tweet ID, timestamp, text, etc.) for all 5000+ of their tweets as they stood on August 1, 2017.
 Using post text, dog names, ratings and dog stages are extracted.
 I downloaded the given csv file for the dataset.

-Retweet and favorite counts dataset: I downloaded retweet and favorite counts for the tweets from Twitter's database.
+-Retweet and favorite counts dataset: I downloaded retweet and favorite counts for the tweets from Twitter's database.
 Actually, there is an issue so I had to use prepared json file.

-Predicted breeds dataset: Using images from tweets, a machine learning algorithm predicted the breed of the dog, and I also used this dataset.
+-Predicted breeds dataset: Using images from tweets, a machine learning algorithm predicted the breed of the dog, and I also used this dataset.
 With request library, I created a request and download dataset as tsv file.